Department of Exercise, Health, and Sport Sciences

 Pre-Professional Track (30 credits)

 Self-select 30 credits from the list below.
-Student wishing to pursue a Biology minor should consult with the Department of Biological Sciences.
+Students wishing to pursue a Biology minor should consult with the Department of Biological Sciences.
 Students wishing to pursue a Biochemistry minor or a Chemistry minor should consult with the Chemistry Department.

 BIO 105 Biological Principles I: Cellular Bio